beluci-dev/H3/README.md

-element.data('name')    // Used to get data or element.data('name', 'value') to set data element.class()         // Used to get class or element.css('class') to rewrite the class element.style('name')   // Used to get style or element.style('name', 'value') to change the style
+element.data('name')    // Used to get data or element.data('name', 'value') to set data element.class()         // Used to get class or element.css('class') to rewrite the class element.style('name')   // Used to get style or element.style('name', 'value') to change the style element.attr('name')    // Used to get an attribute or element.attr('name', 'value') to change the attribute
 ```